|

 California Meteorite Falls

 A bright fireball was seen traveling in a SE direction (57 deg) throughout northern and central california, with reports of sonic booms and the ground shaking.
 A video of the fireball was obtained at the Yuba City's Sentinel camera by the late Larry R. Stange.
 Robert Ward triangulated the eye witness accounts putting the fall area 20 miles from the nearest road in a remote area.
-A single stone was picked up by a hiker, Ben Deutsch, near Red Canyon Lake (+38o 8.245'N, 119o 445.487' W), Tuolumne County, California, shortly after the fireball event.
+A 18.41 g single stone was picked up by a hiker, Ben Deutsch, near Red Canyon Lake (+38o 8.245'N, 119o 445.487' W), Tuolumne County, California, shortly after the fireball event [Image by Laurence Garvie / Center for Meteorite Studies at Arizona State University].

 Randsburg - Find 2005 Jan 2.
 L5 (S2, W1), 112.9g stone, found by E. Melchiorre.